-Use the incredible story of a friend, colleague, or someone in history to engage your reader and set the scene for your blog.
-Use your power word list to generate emotion.
+Use the incredible story of a friend, colleague, or someone in history to engage your reader and set the scene for your blog, in addition, use power words to generate emotion.

 Example: Joe Smush was a pretentious man.
 He always had a new business deal he wanted to share with everyone.
 He would exaggerate his income to the world.
 So naturally, when he ran across a company that he loved and tried to tell us about it, we brushed him off.

 He would often tell us of the brilliant mind-blowing technique taught within this company.
-He had to be stupid if he thought we would fall for another of his scams.
+He had to be naïve if he thought we would fall for another of his scams.

 Oh wow were we surprised when we saw his jaw-dropping 6 figure tax return for the past year.

 So you see how this, along with your power words, can make your reader want to go further to see how Joe Smush made this kind of money?